ISSA Nutritionist Study Guide

 Proline

-A nonessential amino acid that is found in great amounts in collagen and can be made easily from glutamic acid.
+A nonessential amino acid found in great amounts in collagen can be made easily from glutamic acid.

 Serine